100 Easy Spanish Words For Beginners

 Greetings and Introductions

-Now, let's explore 100 common Spanish vocabulary words and phrases, alongside their English translations.
+Now, let's explore 100 easy Spanish words and phrases, alongside their English translations.
 These simple language building blocks are the first crucial steps toward learning a new language.

 As a language learner, you will probably be most excited to start speaking a new language, and to do this effectively, you will need to know how to greet people.